just214/typescript-playground-plugin-react/README.md

 Easily create TypeScript [Playground Plugins](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [React](https://reactjs.org/).

 > 🚧 This project is experimental.
 If you have any ideas on how to improve this library, any contributions are welcomed.
-Also, TypeScript Playground plugins currently only work in Chromium based browsers.
+Also, working on TypeScript Playground plugins currently only can work in Chromium based browsers.

 Prefer Svelte?
 Check out [https://github.com/gojutin/typescript-playground-plugin-svelte](https://github.com/gojutin/typescript-playground-plugin-svelte).